 Common Mistakes in Using Spin

-1. Wrong Racket Angle
+1. Incorrect Racket Angle

 Benefits of Mastering Spin Techniques in Table Tennis

-1. Strengthen Attack and Defense
+1. Strengthening Attack and Defense

-3. Add strategy to the game
+3. Adding Strategy to the Game